Modern slavery statement

 Our employee handbook includes policies on inclusion, diversity & equality, health and safety, grievance procedures and whistleblowing.
 The Whistleblowing Policy in particular ensures that all employees know that they can raise concerns without fear of reprisal.

+We also recognise the crucial role that our People team play in preventing modern slavery during the recruitment process.
 We conduct eligibility-to-work checks for all new employees to safeguard against human trafficking or individuals being forced to work against their will.

 Salient modern slavery risks